-Boswellia: This is an extract from the resin of the boswellia tree, also known as frankincense.
+Boswellia: This is an extract from the resin of the Boswellia tree, also known as frankincense.
 This extract, used in Ayurvedic medicine in India, is supposed to fight inflammation by stopping the chemical processes that cause it.
-While there are some minor studies that show it has this effect, it’s only been shown to work with specific versions of this extract, and not the ingredient in general.
-Side effects from using it could include:

-Bromelain: An enzyme derived from pineapples that’s supposed to be a potent anti-inflammatory and pain reliever.
-Unfortunately there’s not a lot of evidence proving that it works, according to WebMD.
+Bromelain: An enzyme derived from pineapples that are supposed to be a potent anti-inflammatory and pain reliever.

 What’s good about Flexoplex?

-The company has promised that the ingredients are high quality, and that the product has been formulated in a facility that has met the standards of Good Manufacturing Practices, a sign of quality and hygiene in the laboratory setting.
+The company has promised that the ingredients are of high quality and that the product has been formulated in a facility that has met the standards of Good Manufacturing Practices, a sign of quality and hygiene in the laboratory setting.

-The product is available online, and can be bought in different amounts of bottles that come with discounts the more you buy.
+The product is available online and can be bought in different numbers of bottles that come with discounts depending on how many you buy.

 What do customers think about Flexoplex?